Elizabeth S. Marcuse

 President Marcuse is on the Advisory Board of Fashion Group International and is a member of the Board of Trustees of APC Colleges, where she is an active advocate for higher education issues on both the state and federal levels.
 In 2014, President Marcuse received an honorary Doctor of Commercial Science degree in recognition of her significant contributions to the advancement of education in the business of fashion.

 Executive Vice President,Finance and Operations,Treasurer

-Michael Donohue has more than 15 years of progressively responsible experience in higher education administration and is skilled at streamlining processes and procedures as they relate to that field.
+Michael Donohue has two decades of progressively responsible experience in higher education administration and is skilled at streamlining processes and procedures as they relate to that field.
 Previous positions he has held include Assistant Controller at the American University of Beirut, Budget Analyst for the United States Military Academy at West Point and Budget Assistant for the Army Athletic Association.

 Mr. Donohue has extensive knowledge in the areas of accounting, student accounts, financial aid, human resources, information technology, and facilities management and maintains active memberships in several professional organizations including the National Association of College and University Business Officers, the Eastern Association of College and University Business Officers, the Society for College and University Planning, Educause, and APPA.

 As Chief Academic Officer of LIM College and advisor to the President on matters related to curriculum, faculty and attainment of academic and teaching excellence, Lisa Springer leads LIM College’s Academic Affairs unit.